WHAT IS OASIS?

 - Clarity about their professional goals and how to achieve them

-- Skill development in topics such as negotiation, leadership, teamwork, and self-advocacy
+- Skill development in topics such as negotiation, leadership, teamwork, research, writing, and self-advocacy

 - An expanded community of colleagues